tylernathanreed/jira-client-php/docs/schema/custom-field-context-default-value-url.md

-# Custom Field Context Default Value U R L
+# Custom Field Context Default Value URL

 The default value for a URL custom field.